Bill Murray Thinks Autographs Are Boring, Films Slowmo WalkThe Story:

 Bill Murray says yes.

 When they show up, no one can believe that 22-year-old Stavnef has brought him to a house party.
 She's concerned that there are not enough clean dishes there, so Bill Murray actually decides to start washing dishes.
 Everyone is amused when he cleans some dishes so that people can drink, but even more charmed when he happily accepts drinking vodka out of a coffee mug.

 Before he leaves, he finishes cleaning the feet-high dishes pile left by the college students, then heads back to his hotel.

 Well, it was reported by telegraph.co.uk, which has a slight problem with credibility...
 However, there were also over a dozen eye witnesses.
 This is not only believable, but it is absolutely awesome how humble, nice, and cool Bill Murray was.

 New Rule: if you meet Bill Murray somewhere and he seems relaxed and in a good mood, and it's late enough, invite him to a party.

 Bill Murray Gets Drunk and Drives a Golf CartThe Story:

-Now, the great part of this story isn't that he wow'ed a hotel manager, or even that he drove drunk (because who wants to glorify that?)
-The great part of this story is that Bill Murray illustrated the fact that he's the type of guy who will see something he wants, know he can afford any of the consequences of his actions financially and just goes ahead and takes it.
-He can pretty much do anything he wants, he knows it and he's having an absolutely amazing time with it.
+Now, the great part of this story isn't that he wow'ed a hotel manager, or even that he drove drunk (because who wants to glorify that?).
+The great part of this story is that Bill Murray illustrates the fact that he's the type of guy who will see something he wants, knows he can afford any of the consequences of his actions financially, and just goes ahead and takes it.
+He can pretty much do anything he wants, he knows it, and he's having an absolutely amazing time with it.

-When police accost him to take a breath test, he refuses, but later admits to them that he was, indeed, driving under the influence.
+When police accost him to take a breath test, he cites American law and refuses– but he later admits to them that he was, indeed, driving under the influence.